btbonval/prolog2sql/README.md

 * [SQLAlchemy](https://www.sqlalchemy.org/) also using Python.
 * A relational database; SQLite will suffice.

+I highly recommend using [VirtualEnv](https://pypi.org/project/virtualenv/) for managing requirements in a sandbox environment.

+## Running

+Activate the virtualenv, if any.

+Run `python prolog2sql.py <some pl file>`.

 ## How does it work?

 ### Syntax and Parsimonious